SuperViz/sdk/README.md

 Set `E2E_BASE_URL` env var to your local execution: Ex: http://localhost:3000

 Verify that the first step of the test conforms to the SDK initialization implementation, such as room id, user id and username fields.
-If you are not using this aproach, just add `skip` annotation to this test stage ([See documentation](https://playwright.dev/docs/test-annotations#skip-a-test)).
+If you are not using this aproach, just add `skip` annotation to this test stage ([See documentation](https://playwright.dev/docs/test-annotations#skip-a-test)) or remove [this section](https://github.com/SuperViz/sdk/blob/chore/e2e-tests/e2e/meeting-sdk.e2e.spec.ts#L25).

 ```typescript
 test('Fill the params and initialize SDK', async () => {